openedx/openedx-events/docs/decisions/0013-new-event-bus-producer-config.rst

 ``{'topic': 'content-authoring-xblock-lifecycle', 'event_key_field': 'xblock_info.usage_key', 'enabled': True}`` and ``{'topic': 'content-authoring-xblock-lifecycle', 'event_key_field': 'xblock_info.usage_key', 'enabled': False}`` to the same event_type.
 Also, as written, this configuration requires maintainers to copy over the entire configuration to override it, which is non-obvious to people who may only be trying to enable/disable a single event while keeping everything else the same.
+Moreover, it's also non-obvious that enabling/disabling an existing event/topic pair requires reaching into the structure, searching for the dictionary with the correct topic, and modifying the existing object, which is awkward.

 This ADR aims to propose a new structure that will provide greater flexibility in using this configuration.